CORONA VIRUS DISEASE 2019 (COVID-19)

 Steps Primary Health Facilities are taking to provide services

-- The State Emergency Operation Center (EOC), Nigeria Center for Disease Control (NCDC), World Health Organisation (WHO), and leading learning institutions are our sources of reliable and up to date information.
-Also, we have strong working relationship with stakeholders in the health sector to promote information sharing, emergency plans and response activities.
+- The State Emergency Operation Center (EOC), Nigeria Center for Disease Control (NCDC), World Health Organisation (WHO), and leading learning institutions are our sources of reliable and up-to-date information.
+Also, we have strong working relationships with stakeholders in the health sector to promote information sharing, emergency plans, and response activities.

 How Prepared Are We?

 - We have developed and produced an emergency protocol for our facilities.
 This is to prepare as many staff as possible to be available, because of staff absenteeism associated with the COVID-19 outbreak.

 - We have also created isolation points for suspected cases of COVID-19 in primary health centers.